chenchih/Env_Setup_Note/Linux_SetEnv/vnc_remote/Readme.md

 ```

 -  Start VNC Server services
-We need to start inital vncserver, which will ask for your password, and show your sncserver port.
-The port is important it tell vncviewer to connect with which port.
+We need to start initial VNC server, which will ask for your password, and show your VNC server port.
+The port is important, it tells VNCViewer to connect with which port.

-Note:　Please DO NOT　run this as root user.
+Note:　Please DO NOT　run this as the root user.
 ```
 vncserver`
 ```